HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 /*!hotdb:dsid=nobinlog:all*/SQL to be executed

+> !Note
+>
-Note: all refers to all data sources (including data sources in the DR center when the DR mode is enabled).
+> all refers to all data sources (including data sources in the DR center when the DR mode is enabled).
 This statement will not record the executed statements into binlog.

 For example: